open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 Commit this file to git and follow the push and reconcile pattern seen previously.

-When the resource has been created we'll find a new snapshot in the cluster:
+When the resource has been created, we'll find a new snapshot in the cluster:

 `kubectl get snapshot podinfo-deployment`

-A `Snapshot` is a Flux compatible OCI image that's stored in a OCI-registry managed by the ocm-controller.
+A `Snapshot` is a Flux compatible OCI image that's stored in a OCI-registry managed by the OCM controller.
 It allows us to transform resources from a component and to deploy them with flux.

 One type of transformation we might apply is to ensure our deployment manifests have the correct image url for the environment our component has been shipped to.
 This becomes particularly important if we are working in a heavily regulated or air-gapped environment.
 We call this process of configuring the component for a local environment **localization**.

-To perform this operation we will process the `Snapshot` that has been created by the `Resource` and merge it with configuration rules supplied via the `ConfigData` object we added to our component in an earlier step.
+To perform this operation, we will process the `Snapshot` that has been created by the `Resource` and merge it with configuration rules supplied via the `ConfigData` object we added to our component in an earlier step.
+All of this is done with a `localization`custom resource:

 ```
 echo > ./components/localization.yaml <<EOF